michael-collins/feeling-responsive/collections/_assignments/project-2.md

    * IE - "This work is primarily focused on ..."
 6. How is what you did in your work demonstrating what what you've said the work is about?
    * IE - "You can see an example of this in the work where I have used ... to reference ..."
-7. Were there any unexpected, interesting, or strange outcomes?
+7. OPTIONAL: Were there any unexpected, interesting, or strange outcomes?
-8. Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?
+8. OPTIONAL: Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?

 ### Constraints

+Do not produce work that could be construed as 'fan art' for existing intellectual properties.
 All assets used in the production of the work must be created by you, be appropriately licensed for use, or be appropriated in a transformative way that significantly alters the nature of the original asset.
 For example, you can use a texture pack you downloaded from a texture website, however, if you render an image of just a flat plane with the texture applied, this is not really creative transformation since the entirety of the image is work from someone else.
 Your transformation and contextualization is what's important.
 A render with a background that uses an image from Google image search (please don't do this) that comprises more than 50% of the work is also not really enough creative transformation.
 If someone reviews your work and says that the image's background is their favorite part of the image, you'll have to then explain how you didn't make the background, which is not a great situation to be in.